 There is an opportunity for a grandparent like yourself to file a petition for visitation with your grandchild, however.
 This would need to be done in a family court in the jurisdiction where your grandchild or you reside.
 Or, if there is already an open child custody case or a prior child custody case that was filed you will need to file a case through that county.
 Courts will assess your petition for grandparent visitation and can decide based on what is in the best interests of your grandchild.
 This was a very general overview of a grandparent-grandchild visitation case.
 As with any family law case, there are almost certainly going to be issues that can impact your case beyond this basic overview.

 Family court judges have several factors to consider when determining whether granting you court-ordered visitation is in your grandchild’s best interests.
-Sometimes it can be difficult for a grandparent in your position to fully take in that the decision on visitation will be made based on what is in your grandchild’s best interests and not what is in your best interests.
+Sometimes, you may find it difficult to accept that the court will base its visitation decision on your grandchild’s best interests rather than your own.
 Before we jump into what I likely to happen in your case, you should know a little something about the rights of grandparents under prior cases like your own.

 Understanding Grandparent Visitation Rights: The Troxel v.
 Granville Case